eyalcarmi01-ux/trading-bot/README.md

 Legacy names (e.g. `CCI14TradingAlgorithm`, `CCI14ThresholdTradingAlgorithm`) were removed in favor of explicit variants (`CCI14_Compare_...`, `CCI14_200_...`) for clarity.

+### Console output selection (default: only CCI‑200)
+- By default, only `CCI14_200_TradingAlgorithm` prints to the console; all algorithms always write to their log files under `logs/`.
+- You can override which algos print by setting the environment variable `CONSOLE_ALGOS` to a comma-separated list of class names (e.g., `CCI14_200_TradingAlgorithm,EMATradingAlgorithm`).
+- Both method-call traces (CALL …) and regular instance log lines respect this filter.
+Non-listed algos will still log to files.
+- The launcher (`main_class.py`) applies this at startup by updating `TradingAlgorithm.CONSOLE_ALLOWED` and setting each instance’s `log_to_console` accordingly.

 ## Requirements
 - Python 3.11+
 - ib-insync (see requirements.txt)